 Don’t say something different than what was said, don’t even change the tone on how it was said.
 Make sure to follow this rule in order to break your chains and pay attention to this law for in it lies wisdom.

 Follow this rule and your words will be like honey to the wise.
-This rule may seem easy yet is one which most of us struggle with.
-We still react when feel hurt or have been attacked.
+This rule may seem easy yet is one most of us struggle with.
+We still react when feel hurt or have been attacked; that’s okay don’t beat yourself over it.
 The trick lies on not falling for the “guilt trap” Allow yourself permission to feel, acknowledge to yourself how you reacted/handled things in the past and think about how next time you could do them better.